What are property boundaries?

-If there is uncertainty about who owns the fence, the best place to look is the property deeds.
+If there is uncertainty about who owns the fence, you should refer to the property deeds.
 The property deeds will usually show the property boundaries and clearly indicate which are your responsibility.
 If you don’t have your property deeds, you can ask your solicitor to get a copy for you.

 Planning permission for garden fences

-Although there is no ‘garden fence law’, as such, there may be planning permission implications for your garden fence.
+Although there is no official ‘garden fence law’, there may be planning permission implications for your garden fence.

-- If you wish to erect a new garden fence or wall that borders a public highway used by vehicles, you may require planning permission if you are planning for the structure to be higher than one metre.
+- If you wish to erect a new garden fence or wall that borders a public highway used by vehicles, you may require planning permission if the structure to be higher than one metre.